gkluber/Chat-bot-Evaluation-Project/README.md

 ```batch
 python comparison.py
 ```
 One person who is not a judge interprets the responses from the judges.
-If the judges strongly agree that one question is more appropriate than another question, then 1+ or 2+ is recorded, whereby the number corresponds to the chosen more appropriate answer.
-If the judges agree that one question is more appropriate than another question but there is some disagreement or equivocation, then a 1 or 2 is recorded, whereby the number corresponds to the chosen more appropriate answer.
+If the judges strongly agree that one answer is more appropriate than another answer, then 1+ or 2+ is recorded, whereby the number corresponds to the chosen more appropriate answer.
+If the judges agree that one answer is more appropriate than another answer but there is some disagreement or equivocation, then a 1 or 2 is recorded, whereby the number corresponds to the chosen more appropriate answer.
 If there is no agreement between the judges, then a 0 is recorded.
 These recordings are translated by the program into scores.
 This system is inspired by the implementation of human evaluation done by Li et al. in <i>A Persona-Based Neural Conversation Model</i>.
 #### Scores Key
 +2 is scored if the human answer is confidently identified.<br>
 +1 is scored if the human answer is equivocally identified.<br>